schlotg/aws-node-install-script/README.md

 ```

 ## Final Thoughts
 You will still need to install all your project dependencies just like you would on your development machine.
 Once you have everything installed and running be sure to create an AMI and then base all future deplyments off of this image.
 Also be sure to ```sudo start <app-name>``` so that the app is up and running before you exit the shell.
-To debug and instance, typcially you will want to stop the service first and then manually run node as you would on your development machine.
+To debug and instance, typcially you will want to stop the service first and then manually run Node as you would on your development machine.